Broken blood vessels on face

 The signs of hyperpigmentation are certainly easy to spot - they're those brownish patches that give you an uneven skin tone and become more numerous as you get older.

-Such dark spots can appear on the face as well as on the hands, shoulders and décolletage, there are many different causes of this common skin concern but the most common are sun exposure, hormones or inflammation.
+Such dark spots can appear on the face as well as on the hands, shoulders and décolletage.
+There are many different causes of this common skin concern but the most common are sun exposure, hormones or inflammation.

 Sun exposure